alexmorozov/templated-docs/docs/partial/libffi-warning.rst

-If you are using cpython you need libffi development package in order to compile CFFI.
+If you are using cpython you may need the ``libffi`` development package in order to compile this module's dependencies.

 * **Ubuntu**: ``apt-get install libffi-dev``
 * **MacOS**: ``brew install libffi``